1692 Jamaica earthquake

 The 1692 Jamaica earthquake struck Port Royal, Jamaica, on 7 June.
-A stopped pocket watch found in the harbor during a 1959 excavation indicated that it occurred around 11:43 AM local time.
+A stopped pocket watch found in the harbour during a 1959 excavation indicated that it occurred around 11:43 AM local time.

-Known as the "storehouse and treasury of the West Indies" and as "one of the wickedest places on Earth", Port Royal was, at the time, the unofficial capital of Jamaica and one of the busiest and wealthiest ports in the Americas, as well as a common home port for many of the privateers and pirates operating on the Caribbean Sea.
+Known as the "storehouse and treasury of the West Indies" and as the "wickedest city in the world", Port Royal was, at the time, a key city in colonial Jamaica and one of the busiest and wealthiest ports in the Americas, as well as a common home port for many of the privateers and pirates operating on the Caribbean Sea.

 The 1692 earthquake caused most of the city to sink below sea level.
 About 2,000 people died as a result of the earthquake and the following tsunami, and another 3,000 people died in the following days due to injuries and disease.

 Tectonic setting

-The island of Jamaica lies on the boundary between the Caribbean Plate and the Gonâve Microplate.
-The Gonâve microplate is a 1100 km long strip of mainly oceanic crust formed by the Cayman spreading ridge within a strike-slip pull-apart basin on the northern transform margin of the Caribbean Plate with the North American Plate.
+Jamaica lies on the boundary between the Caribbean plate and the Gonâve microplate.
+The Gonâve microplate is a 1100 km long strip of mainly oceanic crust formed by the Cayman spreading ridge within a strike-slip pull-apart basin on the northern transform margin of the Caribbean plate with the North American plate.
 Jamaica was formed by uplift associated with a restraining bend along this strike-slip structure.
 The focal mechanisms of earthquakes around Jamaica are primarily sinistral strike-slip along WSW-ENE trending faults and minor reverse or thrust motion on NW-SE trending faults.
 The 1692 event is thought to have occurred on one of these strike-slip faults.